jacobfruchtman/MAVEN-Shock-Analyzer/README.md

 overmachplotter aggragates the data together.
 We can then plot things with shockaggragateplotter, or compare aggragated data using other procedures in the "Aggragate" directory

-The raw quantities (plus M_crit which takes a while to calculate) for our aggragated data are given in shockdata.csv.
+The raw quantities (plus M_crit which takes a while to calculate) for our aggragated data are given in shockdataExpanded.csv.
 The quantities given in this file are

 -time of crossing